MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

-The Microsoft Power Platform Build Tools are a collection of Power Platform&ndash;specific Azure DevOps build tasks that eliminate the need to manually download custom tooling and scripts to manage the application lifecycle of Apps built on the Power Platform.
-The tasks can be used individually to perform a simple task, such as importing a solution into a downstream environment, or used together in a pipeline to orchestrate a scenario such as "generate a build artifact," "deploy to test," or "harvest maker changes."
+The Microsoft Power Platform Build Tools are a collection of Power Platform&ndash;specific Azure DevOps build tasks that eliminate the need to manually download custom tooling and scripts to manage the application lifecycle of apps built on the Power Platform.
+The tasks can be used individually to perform a simple task, such as importing a solution into a downstream environment, or used together in a pipeline to orchestrate a scenario such as "generate a build artifact", "deploy to test", or "harvest maker changes."
 The build tasks can largely be categorized into four types:

 - Helper